 Leah Simon-Weisberg of Tenants Together said, "All of the mailers have things that are untrue, but what they did here is sent out a mailer so that the reader believes the government has taken a specific position on rent control and clearly they didn't" In addition, said Simon-Weisberg, the analysis used in the mailer is dated Feb.
 6--months before any rent control ballot measure language was finalized.

 Voters in Alameda, Oakland, Richmond, Burlingame, Mountain View and San Mateo will all decide rent control measures on Nov.
 8.

 VIDEO (BELOW): Advocate explains impacts on renters in Alameda.

 Alameda has two competing measures on the ballot.
 Measure M1, backed by the grassroots Alameda Renters Association, would cap annual rent increases to 65 percent of the Consumer Price Index, enact Just cause protections and create an elected rent board.
 Measure L1, backed by the Alameda City Council, would reaffirm a rent stabilization ordinance passed in March that refers annual rent increases above five percent to a non-binding mediation board and provides some tenant relocation fees paid by the landlord.

 In Oakland, which already has strong rent control laws, Measure JJ would expand the number of units covered by Just Cause rules.
-It also seeks to require landlords, not tenants, to petition the city if they desire to raise rents above the existing five percent threshold.
+It also seeks to require landlords, not tenants, to petition the city if they desire to raise rents above the existing two percent threshold.